Toma400/Baedoor_Encyclopaedia/Author.md

 ---

 ### 📖 STORIES
 **Lang** section will transfer you to the story in selected language.
+Those count only full (longer) stories I could count as official.

 | Date of creation | Name | Lang                                                                                       | Baedoor? | Description                                                                    |
 |------------------|------|--------------------------------------------------------------------------------------------|----------|--------------------------------------------------------------------------------|